BULLET-PROOF (v2)

 Reference Information

-The below information contains information about references to various collector's guides, Hasbro references, original retail prices, and other reference material related to Bullet-Proof (v2).|
+The below information contains information about references to various collector's guides, Hasbro references, original retail prices, and other reference material related to Bullet-Proof (v2).

-Desimone Guide: #416 Tomart's Guide: n/a The Ultimate Guide: n/a Action Figure Archive Guide: n/a |
+Desimone Guide: #416 Tomart's Guide: #GI7061 RAHC/Rank & File: n/a Action Figure Archive Guide: n/a |